-4. Approaches in calculating owner occupied housing
+4. Methods for measuring the share of owner occupied housing

 Measuring the share of owner-occupied housing in an index has two facets, as housing is used not only for residence but also as an investment, which adheres to its own particular set of rules.
-For this reason, value measurement of the use of owneroccupied housing has long been a problem when calculating consumer price indices, especially in small rental markets, such as the Icelandic one.
+For this reason, value measurement of the use of owner-occupied housing has long been a problem when calculating consumer price indices, especially in small rental markets, such as the Icelandic one.

 Two main approaches can be considered for computing the use of owner-occupied housing.
-One takes into consideration the service flow from residence in owner-occupied housing and includes rental equivalence and user cost, while the other includes net acquisition.
+One takes into consideration the service flow from residence in owner-occupied housing and includes rental equivalence, user cost, and the newly suggested opportunity cost approach (Diewert (2006), p.
+27), while the other includes net acquisition.
 What is common to both approaches is that market price is used to measure price changes; however, the approaches to calculating expenditure weights differ.